 The daily care of dental implants is very similar to the care of natural teeth.
-When caring for dental implants, it is important to maintain the health gum tissue and the supporting jaw bone.
+When caring for dental implants, it is important to maintain the healthy gum tissue and the supporting jaw bone.
 Dr. Sowell of Sensational Smiles in Plano TX wants you to be informed about the best way to care for your dental implants.
 If implants are properly cared for, they can last a lifetime.

 Why Do I Need to Care For My Dental Implants?